 So, donations were given, fundraisers were held, and a pool—the same pool that will open in just a few days—was dug by hand by men who volunteered their time, their equipment and all the energy they had left at the end of the day.
 And every summer since, even when the town barely has the money to pay, even when sometimes someone has to be brought in from another town, swimming lessons are held at the pool, and it’s expected that every parent’s child comes.

-It may not be the same as flowers on a grave, but it is.
-Nonetheless, a profound commemoration of a young girl who died, a brave man who gave his life trying to save her and a town that made a vow…never again.
-That honoring of life, of sacrifice and the lasting contributions that are possible when a community devotes the time, effort and energy to work together toward a common goal is worthy of remembrance now and always.
+It may not be the same as flowers on a grave, but it’s a profound commemoration nonetheless of a young girl who died, a brave man who died trying to save her and a town that made a vow…never again.